Why are auto insurance rates rising?

 Infotainment systems

-Certain economic situations such as inflation, can affect insurance premiums.
-A rise in gas prices, labor costs, or the soaring cost of manufactured goods (even car parts!) can cause insurance premiums to change—which is why during economic changes it’s a good idea to refer back to your policy to ensure adequate coverage.
-While it might be tempting to remove or reduce your coverage to save money, you'll also want to consider whether the coverages you choose for your policy provide the protection you need in the event of an accident.
+A rise in gas prices, labor costs, or the soaring cost of manufactured goods (even car parts) can cause insurance premiums to rise—which is why during economic changes it’s a good idea to refer back to your policy to ensure adequate coverage.

 Like many insurers, HiRoad uses a combination of factors to determine your car insurance rate.
 Some will be outside your control (see above) and some are in your control (read on).

-Your car
+Your choice of car

-Your coverage
+Your choice of coverage

 The price of your auto insurance might change as you require more (or less) coverage.
+Adding or reducing coverages can affect your rates depending on your specific needs.

 If you have a one-driver policy and commute with an old beater car, you might skip full coverage (with collision).
 If you have relatives or friends in your household who also drive your car, you could add them to your policy.
-If you're trading in an older car for a newer financed vehicle and adding Comprehensive and Collision coverage to your policy, you should consider adding Rental Reimbursement coverage.
-In the event your car is in the shop for repairs from a covered claim and you really need a rental to get around, you would be able to rely on your previously added coverage.

-Your address
+Your home address

-Your incidents
+Your history of incidents

 This is kind of a no-brainer, but at-fault accidents and traffic violations that occur will likely cause your car insurance rate to go up.

 Companies have to account for this to make sure that, in “insurance speak”, they can accurately match your price to your probable risk based on past events.
 This could be anything from speeding tickets or a lapse in car insurance.
-Generally, your insurer will refer to consumer reports, including your prior insurance history and your Motor Vehicle Report (MVR) to assess your prior record as they determine your rate.

 With HiRoad, the trends of your good driving habits affect your bill, so by nature, your monthly price is variable based on how you behave behind the wheel.
 And although your monthly bill will vary, you’ll never pay more than your max base rate.